shannon-lab/zapdos/doc/content/source/kernels/JouleHeating.md

 ## Overview

-`JouleHeating` accounts for the heating of electrons through Joule heating for electrons and electron mean energy densities in logarithmic form. `JouleHeating` assumes the electrostatic approximation for the electric field.
+`JouleHeating` accounts for the heating of electrons through Joule heating and electron mean energy densities in logarithmic form. `JouleHeating` assumes the electrostatic approximation for the electric field.

 The strong form for Joule heating effects for energies in units of eV are